101arrowz/fflate/README.md

 ## What makes `fflate` so fast?
 Many JavaScript compression/decompression libraries exist.
 However, the most popular one, [`pako`](https://npmjs.com/package/pako), is merely a clone of Zlib rewritten nearly line-for-line in JavaScript.
 Although it is by no means poorly made, `pako` doesn't recognize the many differences between JavaScript and C, and therefore is suboptimal for performance.
 Moreover, even when minified, the library is 45 kB; it may not seem like much, but for anyone concerned with optimizing bundle size (especially library authors), it's more weight than necessary.

-Note that there exist some small libraries like [`tiny-inflate`](https://npmjs.com/package/tiny-inflate) for solely decompression, and with a minified size of 3 kB, it can be appealing; however, its performance is extremely lackluster, up to 100x slower than `pako` for some larger files in my tests.
+Note that there exist some small libraries like [`tiny-inflate`](https://npmjs.com/package/tiny-inflate) for solely decompression, and with a minified size of 3 kB, it can be appealing; however, its performance is lackluster, typically 40% than `pako` in my tests.

 [`UZIP.js`](https://github.com/photopea/UZIP.js) is both faster (by up to 40%) and smaller (14 kB minified) than `pako`, and it contains a variety of innovations that make it excellent for both performance and compression ratio.
 However, the developer made a variety of tiny mistakes and inefficient design choices that make it imperfect.
 Moreover, it does not support GZIP or Zlib data directly; one must remove the headers manually to use `UZIP.js`.